 She conjures a poetic description of music as “vibrating air that we can have this really rich relationship with.
 Without us paying attention to it at all, it can completely transform a social scenario or how we feel or the ideas we have.
 But then, if you choose to dedicate your attention to it, you can go deeper and deeper and deeper and deeper.
 I think it makes it so essentially different than any of the other art forms.”

-// I used to record my favorite songs from the radio onto cassette tapes, and at the time that felt like a kind of reality hacking.
+// I used to record my favourite songs from the radio onto cassette tapes, and at the time that felt like a kind of reality hacking.
 It was so exciting. //- Caroline Polachek

 Just an incredible piece of writing, not even to go into the arrangements and her voice, which are amazing.
 But for me, that song is a prime example of a kind of emotional ‘Odyssey Song.’
 Every album I've ever made has one on it — something that develops and evolves and opens up into a kind of climactic ending.
 It needs to feel narrative and psychedelic and, like, the experience of dilation.
 ‘Les Fleurs’ for me is an iconic Odyssey Song.